aarya1302/FinancialFocus/README.md

 - The key is only available in your session (in memory, on the server, for your connection).
 When the session ends, the key is gone.
 - If using cookies, the key is stored in your browser as an encrypted cookie.
 The encryption password is in the app code, so it's only as secure as your app's deployment and the secrecy of that password.

-**Security Considerations:**
-- Always use HTTPS when deploying the app so the API key is encrypted in transit.
-- The API key is not visible to other users, but if you share your browser or computer, someone could access it if your session is open.
-- Never print or log the API key in the app.
-- Never hard-code your real API key in the source code.

-**Recommendations:**
-- For personal use or trusted users, this approach is generally safe.
-- For public deployment:
-    - Use HTTPS.
-    - Use the logout button to clear your session and cookie.
-    - Never log or display the API key.
-    - If using cookies, keep the encryption password secret and rotate it if needed.
-    - For advanced security, consider OAuth or a backend proxy to handle API calls.